rajgoel/course-machine-learning/02-lecture/slides.md

 <object data="02-lecture/gradient.svg" type="image/svg+xml" ></object>

+> [!TIP]
-The gradient gives the direction of the steepest ascend.
+> The gradient gives the direction of the steepest ascend.
 By changing weights and biases in opposite direction of the gradient, we can minimise the loss.

 ---